zoemaj/DCA/README.md

 # Neural Network DCA

 Welcome to the exploration of DnaJ domain and SIS1 protein sequences by using Direct Coupling Analysis, pseudolikelihood maximization, and machine learning.
-If you just want to read the information about the functions, please go directly to <font color="orange">Content</font> and Organization :)
+If you just want to read the information about the functions, please go directly to **Content and Organization** :)

 If you want to know everything, such as what is the goal of this project or how the folders are structured, please continue.

-If you want to test some functions with a short set of sequences please go directly to "TRY ME"
+If you want to test some functions with a short set of sequences please go directly to **TRY ME**

 ## Description
 The goal of Neural Network DCA is to enable DCA-based protein contact prediction using non-linear models.
 The scripts contained in this repository allow to train different neural network architectures on an MSA to predict the type of a residue given all other residues in a sequence and then to extract the knowledge learned by the network to do contact prediction.